How the conversion is used

 There are some things your cooker currently does that will work slightly differently once it has been converted.

 In a traditional Aga range cooker stews and slow cooking are often done in the lower oven.
 In your converted cooker you will use the top oven and simply choose the temperature you need on the dial.
 The only thing to remember is that your converted cooker still stores a lot of heat.
 It cools down slowly so you will need to plan ahead a little if you run the oven at a constant temp and decide you need it lower!
 Note: The lower oven temp is always relative to the top.
-Every cooker is slightly different but its usually 65% of the top oven.
+Every cooker is slightly different but its usually 60-65degrees lower than the top oven.

 In a traditional cooker roasting & baking is done in the top oven.
 In your converted cooker it still is!
 We prefer a temp of about 220°c for roasting (yes, we make roast potatoes for lunch in the workshop sometimes!) but you may choose differently!
 Baking temperatures can vary.